-Jenius Bank, a digital bank division of Sumitomo Mitsui Banking Corp., is closing, according to several now-former employees.
+Jenius Bank, a digital bank division of Sumitomo Mitsui Banking Corp., is closing, according to a WARN notice filed last week in multiple states.

-Jenius has not made an official announcement, and representatives for SMBC had no comment.
-But several Jenius employees posted on LinkedIn on Thursday and Friday that they were now “open to work” and others associated with the bank posted about “tough” news they’d received from Jenius employees.
+But several Jenius employees posted on LinkedIn since Thursday that they were now “open to work” because the bank was closing.

 Two former employees confirmed the layoffs and that Takeshi Okamoto, chair and CEO of Jenius’ legal entity SMBC Manubank, informed them in a virtual all-hands meeting Thursday that Jenius would be shutting down.